 Photoshop Elements Vs Lightroom Classic CC.
 Which is Better?

-We know that Elements helps the casual photographer edit, organise, and share photos.
+We know that Elements helps the casual photographer edit, organize, and share photos.

 Lightroom brings out the best in your photos.